gopinathsjsu/team-project-noidea/README.md

 - `GlobalUI`: The GlobalUI state managed global UI elements such as a global loading spinner and global messages (including toast, modal, and fullscreen messages).
 - `HotelData`: This is data that is commonly used for the Hotel user experience but does not need to be reloaded.

+#### DAO Pattern

+In order to perform data persistence operations with a unified interface, we leveraged DAO parttern to separate the data access interface from data access implementation.
+So we only need to modify the mechanism of data access by changing the underlying implmentation.
+It makes the code turned to be more readble and maintanable. please refer here for the implmentation details.

 ## Diagrams

 ### Use Case Diagrams